Install Docker Desktop on Linux

 Select Accept to continue.
 Docker Desktop starts after you accept the terms.

-If you do not agree to the terms, the Docker Desktop application will close and you can no longer run Docker Desktop on your machine.
+Note that Docker Desktop will not run if you do not agree to the terms.
 You can choose to accept the terms at a later date by opening Docker Desktop.

 Where to go next